Optimize your images in your WordPress sites

 It is a proven fact that a website with a fast page load converts more because it gives users a better browsing experience.
 User are less likely to visit your website again if your website takes too long to load.
 Improving your WordPress site speed will also save your web hosting resources, and at the end of the day, save you money.

 According to the HTTP Archive, 60% of the data transferred to fetch a web page is images composed of JPEGs, PNGs and GIFs.
-As of July 2017, images accounted for 1.7MB of the content loaded for the 3.0MB average site.
+Images account in average for 1.7MB of the content loaded for the 3.0MB average site.

 For Impatient Web Users, an Eye Blink Is Just Too Long to Wait.
 Source : NY Times